romanzipp/youtube-fetch-comments/README.md

 ### 2. Create a `videos.txt`

-Create a `videos.txt` file with the YouTube video URLs separated by new line you want to fetch the comments from **in the same folder as the executable**.
+Create a `videos.txt` file with the YouTube video URLs you want to fetch comments from (separated by new line) **in the same folder as the executable**.

 ```txt
 https://youtu.be/h5MJn_Yy7aA